Geospatial-Digital-Special-Collections/docker/README.md

 - GDSC front end (main branch)
 - OHDSI front end (ohdsi branch)

-See the docker README for documentation on how to build and use.
+See the [README](builds/README.md) in the builds directory for documentation on how to build and use.

-Once built the containers can be run with either docker-compose or kubernetes.
+Once built the containers can be run with either docker-compose (must roll your own) or kubernetes (implemented with the kubernetes repo of this organization).

 ### Documentation